khalilashraf28/khalilashraf28/README.md

 Always expanding my knowledge of **AI, data science, and automation** to solve meaningful problems.
 Every day is an opportunity to learn something new and impactful.

 ---

-Feel free to customize or add more details to make it perfectly tailored to your personality and experiences!